 However, as wonderful as it can be to experience diving and swimming with marine life it is just as important to be aware of the potential dangers in the ocean.

 A lot of people fear the ocean and we didn’t write this article to scare you but simply to educate you on what to avoid.
 Today, we have written you our list of Top 10 most dangerous fish in the world.
 Read on if you dare – some of these might give you nightmares!

 1. The Puffer Fish

 The puffer, also called a swellfish or blowfish, inflates when disturbed or threatened.
-The puffer fish has a highly toxic substance called tetrodotoxin, that is located in its liver, ovaries, intestines and skin.
+The puffer fish has a highly toxic substance called tetrodotoxin, which is located in its liver, ovaries, intestines and skin.
 The tetrodotoxin poison affects the brain of its victim and can cause weakness, paralysis and death.

 These fish are extremely tough physically, due to their spiky skin, and have they have tough survival instincts.
 They are ranked among some of the most poisonous fish found in our oceans.

 Where to dive with pufferfish: pufferfish are found in tropical waters, making Indonesia is the best place to dive with pufferfish.

 The Red Lionfish are famous for their venomous fin spines, which are capable of producing painful, though rarely fatal, puncture wounds.
 The fishes have large pectoral fins and elongated dorsal fin spines, and each species bears a particular pattern of bold, zebra-like stripes.